lonestone/nest-sdk-generator/README.md

 It's also possible to manually import types the API depends on.

-For instance, let's suppose `UserDTO` comes from a shared DTO package which is installed in our Nest.js API's directory under `node_modules/@project/dtos/user.d.ts`.
+For instance, let's suppose `UserDTO` comes from a shared DTO package which is installed in our NestJS API's directory under `node_modules/@project/dtos/user.d.ts`.

 We can import it from the SDK like this: